Asian BBQ Pork Taco Boats are a fun twist on classic flavors to create a unique experience.

 - 1-2 teaspoons Sriracha

 - Prepare the topping by combing chopped cucumber, carrots, and cilantro in a bowl.
-Stir in vinegar, lime juice, and stir.
+Stir in vinegar and lime juice.